 The mother has massively increased demands on her time, energy and body.

-Breastfeeding doesn't always go as expected.
+Breastfeeding doesn't always go as expected and can be painful.

 Lack of support for the new mother amplify the effect of increased demands.